FAQs

 Practically, what this looks like:

-• Students also read through carefully constructed readers that gradually expose them to new concepts and words over time, as their mastery of the language builds and builds.
+Students also read through carefully constructed readers that gradually expose them to new concepts and words over time, in the context of a comprehensible and compelling narrative.

 If you sign up for an ALI class, you should be ready to spend 1.5 hours in class over Zoom, once per week.
 Additionally, you should spend 4-6 hours per week reading and studying with your course materials.